 In 2016 he made his Proms debut as a soloist in Vaughan Williams’ Serenade to Music in the Last Night of the Proms with the BBC Symphony Orchestra, conducted by Sakari Oramo.

-James was awarded the Orchestra of the Age of Enlightenment’s Rising Stars prize for the 2017-2018 season, and will perform regularly with the orchestra as soloist in programmes including the role of Jupiter in Handel’s Semele under Christophe Roussett, Haydn The Creation under Adam Fischer and various Bach Cantatas as part of the OAE’s ‘Bach, the Universe and Everything’ series at Kings Place, London.
-Other future highlights include performances and recordings of Purcell’s King Arthur and The Fairy Queen with the Gabrieli Consort and Players; and the role of Sellem in The Rake’s Progress, conducted by Barbara Hannigan.
-James also joins the young artist programme of Les Arts Florissants, ‘Le Jardin des Voix’.
+James was awarded the Orchestra of the Age of Enlightenment’s Rising Stars prize for the 2017-2018 season, and performs regularly with the orchestra as soloist in programmes including the role of Jupiter in Handel’s Semele under Christophe Roussett, Haydn The Creation under Adam Fischer and various Bach Cantatas as part of the OAE’s ‘Bach, the Universe and Everything’ series at Kings Place, London.
+Other future highlights include performances and recordings of Purcell’s King Arthur and The Fairy Queen with the Gabrieli Consort and Players; the European premiere of Ross Harris’ FACE with the BBC Symphony Orchestra; the title role in Handel’s Samson at Misteria Paschalia Festival with the Dunedin Consort, the title role in Acis & Galetea with William Christie and Les Arts Florissants, Mozart C Minor Mass with Bournemouth Symphony Orchestra under Stephen Barlow, and the role of Sellem in The Rake’s Progress, conducted by Barbara Hannigan.
+James is also a member of the young artist programme of Les Arts Florissants, ‘Le Jardin des Voix’.

 Previous concert work includes Bach St John Passion (Evangelist) at Temple Church; a performance as part of Music on the Brink of Destruction at Wigmore Hall and on BBC Radio3; Brahms Liebeslieder Waltzes and Stephen Hough Other Love Songs at Wigmore Hall; Messiah with Chelmsford Cathedral Choir; Britten Canticle I (‘My Beloved Is Mine’) at the Barbican as part of the LSO Guildhall Artist Platform; Vaughan Williams’ Serenade to Music with the City of Birmingham Symphony Orchestra; and Bach St Matthew Passion (aria soloist) with Sir John Eliot Gardiner at Pamplona Baluarte; Lucerne KKL Concert Hall, Amsterdam Royal Concertgebouw and Bozar, Brussels.